OpenBCI/Documentation/websitev2/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 #### Stream the OpenBCI Data from the OpenBCI GUI

 You can also stream live OpenBCI data into MATLAB using the Lab Streaming Layer either from the OpenBCI GUI or from Python.
-We will go over how to import data using the OpenBCI GUI, for the python LSL tutorial please go to [OpenBCI Python](&lt;&gt;).
+Here, we will go over how to import data from the OpenBCI GUI.

 Open the OpenBCI GUI and "Start System" with your setup as you would do.
 On the widget dropdown menu select "Networking".
 At the right upper corner of the Networking widget there is another dropdown menu, select LSL.